Support

 Why will the state agree to accept less money in satisfaction of a tax bill?
 An offer with some amount of payment today is often more attractive to the state than an installment agreement paid over many years, where the chances of default are high.
 And, an offer of some money is certainly better than putting the case in the currently non collectible file, where the state gets nothing.

 In short, the Georgia Department of Revenue will accept an offer in compromise if it is in the best interest of the state.
+And that is almost always in the best interest of the taxpayer as well.

-Offer in Compromise Calculator
+Georgia Offer in Compromise Calculator

-The Department of Revenue will decide on the merits of an offer based on the taxpayer’s ability to pay the tax.
+The GA Department of Revenue will decide on the merits of an offer based on the taxpayer’s ability to pay the tax.
 This is called a “doubt as to collectability offer.”

 Application for a Georgia offer in compromise requires a calculation of: